kotgres/kotgres/README.md

 ### Add the dependency

 The library is currently distributed through Jitpack, planning to release on Maven Central soon.
-To install, add this to your `build.gradke.kts`:
+To install, add this to your `build.gradle.kts`:

 ```kotlin
 repositories {